meltano/sdk/docs/implementation/README.md

 and/or intuitive.
 For general guidance on tap development, please instead refer to our [Dev Guide](../dev_guide.md)._

-The specifications provided in this section are documented primary to support advanced use cases, behavior overrides, backwards compatibility with legacy taps, debugging unexpected behaviors, or contributing back to the SDK itself.
+The specifications provided in this section are documented primarily to support advanced use cases, behavior overrides, backwards compatibility with legacy taps, debugging unexpected behaviors, or contributing back to the SDK itself.